By George W. Chapman

 Hackers and Ransom

-No industry is completely immune to cyberattacks.
+According to CSPM, no industry is completely immune to cyberattacks.
 Hackers can breach or attack even the best defenses.
 If you refuse to pay up, they will destroy your files.
 For healthcare providers, years of records can be wiped out.
 There is breach insurance and these companies employ negotiators when a client is breached.
 Typically, negotiations are done through a third party and your ransom money is converted to bitcoin so it can’t be traced to the clandestine hacker.
 An ENT practice in Michigan was breached and the ransom was $6,500.
 In this case, the physicians refused to pay and decided to retire early.
 The hackers deleted all files, including patient records, appointment schedules, payment info.
 (The physicians are still faced with penalties for the breach.)
 Fortunately, their patient records were encrypted.
 IT experts feel HHS privacy and security standards for content filtering are way too focused on compliance and penalties for breached providers versus focusing more on the criminal hackers.

 A Nation in Pain

 An analysis funded by the National Institutes of Health estimated nearly 40 million of us experience severe levels of pain.
 An estimated 126 million reported some type of pain in the 90 days prior to being surveyed.
 It is hoped the study will help shape future research and development, target more effective pain relievers and complementary health approaches.
 The latter refers to non-prescription drug relief from yoga, massage and meditation.
 The study has attracted more attention as the opioid epidemic has worsened.